 Problems worth solving

-Ranked by signal strength.
-Every claim links back to the real discussion it came from.
+Ranked by Pain Signal Score, our 0 to 100 measure of how acute, frequent, and recent each problem is.
+Every claim links back to the real discussion it came from (our Receipts Rule).

 - 01